I. General Provisions

 4.01 Vice President for Student Affairs (VPSA)

-Either party appealing to the VPSA must give written notice to the VPSA no later than five class days after the decision.
-All supporting documentation, including written arguments when requested, shall be filed with the VPSA no later than five class days after notice of appeal is given.
+Either party appealing to the VPSA must give written notice to the VPSA no later than five business days after the hearing panel’s decision.
+All supporting documentation, including written arguments, when appropriate or requested, shall be filed with the VPSA no later than five business days after notice of appeal is given.
 The parties, at the discretion of the VPSA, may submit oral or written arguments to support their positions.

 B. The VPSA may approve, reject, or modify the decision of the hearing committee or may require that the committee reopen the hearing to hear additional evidence or to reconsider the decision.